kojoedem/kojoedem.github.io/content/project-2.md

 So, after thinking it through, I decided to create something small, fast, and lightweight to solve the problem.
 That’s how Ant was born. 🐜

 Visit the [GitHub repository](https://github.com/kojoedem/ant/blob/main/readme.md) for more technical details and how to use the tool.

+Don't forget to give me feedback as your feedback encourages me to do more.